BrainImaging/brics-docs/docs/viewer.md

 ### Project
 A project is the top-level object in the hierarchy, and represents a group of subjects who are to be analyzed together.
 It can be all the subjects within a clinical study, for example, or all the subjects for a particular analysis that you are trying to do.
 The Project level is also where authentication occurs for users; users are assigned to specific Projects, and if they don't have access to a Project, they  cannot access any of the data within that project.

+A Project also consists of several settings (see the chapter on Administration), which are applied to all objects within the Project.
-Internally, a project ID is attached to ever
+> Internally, a project ID is attached to every object stored in the database.
+This allows the software to quickly determine which Project settings to use.

+### Subject

+A subject
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjU1Nzg5MjBdfQ==
+eyJoaXN0b3J5IjpbNzcxOTQxNTUyXX0=
 -->